 No. Level Criteria Documentation 1.4 Minimise metal use Basic Minimum criterion No metal can be utilised in secondary or tertiary packaging, with the exception of nails in pallets and staples in cardboard boxes.
-Declaration of conformity Advanced Minimum criterion No metal can be utilised in secondary or tertiary packaging, with the exception of nails in pallets and staples in cardboard boxes.
-No metal can be utilised in primary packaging, with the exception of metal layers serving as barriers that are thinner than 5 μm and placed on the inside or middle layer of flexible plastic packaging.
-Declaration of conformity Spearhead - -
+Declaration of conformity and staples in cardboard boxes.
+No metal can be utilised in primary packaging, with the exception of metal layers No metal can be utilised in secondary or tertiary packaging, with the exception of nails in pallets and staples in cardboard boxes.
+No metal can be utilised in primary packaging, with the exception of metal layers serving as barriers that are thinner than 5 μm and placed on the inside or middle layer of flexible Declaration of conformity Spearhead - -